caedm/wall-ink-server/readme.md

 After building, you'll want to point your Wall-Ink module at the server by changing the baseURL in the firmware.

 # Integrating with other scheduling systems
-If you want to integrate with a scheduling system other than Booked, you need to create your own plugin.
+If you want to integrate with a scheduling system other than Booked or Google Calendar, you need to create your own plugin.
 This isn't too hard!
 All your plugin needs to do is take a filename in as a parameter, then append some text to that file; for example:

 ```
 CTB 450 Group Space 2